microsoft/pxt-calliope/docs/projects/inchworm/make.md

 ## Step 6: mounting the board

-Using tape or a glue gun, mount the @boardname@ on one side and the microservo on the cardobard.
+Using tape or a glue gun, mount the @boardname@ on one side and the microservo on the cardboard.

 ![](/static/mb/projects/inchworm/chassis6.jpg)